FlorianRappl/kras/docs/client.md

 # Client

-The defaut management client is a single-page application that was build using React as view layer.
+The default management client is a single-page application that was build using React as view layer.
 It tries to be minimal yet complete.

 kras also provides the ability to show other clients at the management endpoint.
 The configuration contains a `client` property, which (if supplied) should map to the file being served (e.g., `index.html`).
 The location can be relative to the base directory specific in the configuration (falls back to the current working directory if missing).